Anyon Quasilocalization in a Quasicrystalline Toric Code: Acknowledgments

 \section{Acknowledgments}

 We acknowledge fruitful discussions with Subrata Pachhal.
 SS acknowledges support from Institute Postdoctoral Fellowship, IIT Kanpur.
 AA and MS acknowledge prior collaboration with Sunghoon Kim, Animesh Nanda, Debanjan Chowdhury and Subhro Bhattacharjee on related themes.
+We acknowledge Julien Vidal for discussions, critical reading of the manuscript and pointing out an error in an earlier version.
 MS also acknowledges financial support from Indian Institute of Technology Kanpur as well as from the Department of Physics, University of Illinois Urbana-Champaign.
 AA acknowledges support from IITK Grants (IITK/PHY/2022010) and (IITK/PHY/2022011).
 Numerical calculations were performed on the workstations {\it Wigner} and {\it Syahi} at IITK.

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}

 \onecolumngrid